Understand White Coat Syndrome: Definition, Causes, Diagnosis, and Cure

 By following tips and fostering open communication with your doctor, you can manage WCH, ensuring accurate readings and personalized care.

-Consider using the Aware Health Rewards app to track your BP and improve your heart health.
+Consider using the Aware Health Tracker app to track your BP and improve your heart health.
 Along with tracking, Aware also provides daily nudges to improve your health and prevent you from developing hypertension.
 Download the Aware Health Rewards app today!

 About the author: